besuper/TwitchNoSub/README.md

 # TwitchNoSub

 Be able to watch any sub-only vod on Twitch, integrated in the website with the chat.

-(Only work for chrome/edge for now)
+Support chromium based browser (Chrome, Edge, Brave, ...) and Firefox.

 ## Features